Annex E: Arrangements for events sponsored by the college for persons less than 18 years of age

 Under 18s invited to residential term-time events (in practice, the Offer Holders’ Overnight Stay) will be given shared rooms for overnight accommodation.
 There will generally be two under 18s and one current student over the age of 18.

-When under 18s are present during evening events, current students are not permitted to take wine to formal hall which under 18s are also attending.
-Only dry bar events will be hosted in the bar when it is planned that under 18s are present.
+When under-18s are present during evening events, current students are not permitted to consume alcohol at formal hall which under 18s are also attending.
+Only non-alcoholic drinks should be consumed in the bar when it is planned that under 18s are present.

 The following wording is used to obtain parental consent for all attendees of residential term-time college events: